 I’m a transplant from Seattle.
-After traveling in a VW bus around the US and living in many cities including DC, Santa Cruz, Sacramento and Seattle I chose Maine as my place to settle in and get more serious about my creative work.(see below)
+Having traveled in a VW bus around the US, living in several cities including DC, Santa Cruz, Sacramento and Seattle, I chose Maine as my place to settle down and get more serious about my creative work.(see below)

-I’m best known for my jewelry made from the Reclaimed copper from the Maine State House Dome.
+I’m most widely known for my jewelry made from the copper reclaimed from the Maine State House Dome.

-My Studio, now called “Belle” is located at 87 High street in Wilton, Maine across from Kineowatha park.
-Formerly the ‘Wells Fiddlehead cannery’ operating for 4 generations canning dandelions and fiddleheads is having a second life it’s next incarnation.
-As I build it out, I will offer classes in blacksmithing, fold forming, pottery, jewelry and more.
+My Studio, now fondly referred to as the “Belle” is located in Wilton, Maine.
+Formerly known as the ‘Wells Fiddlehead cannery’ which operated for 4 generations canning dandelion greens and fiddleheads As I build it out, I will offer classes in blacksmithing, fold forming, pottery, jewelry and more.
 Please sign up on the website for updates about classes and events.

-In 2018 I opened ‘Vera’s Iron and Vine’ Now located in Wilton, Maine.
-The shop is A collective of Artisans from the Western Mountains region.
-Many of my original multi media works, photography, Hand forged home goods, Artisan jewelry and furnishings Can be seen and purchased at that location Thursday-Saturday 10-5.
+In 2018 I opened ‘Vera’s Iron and Vine’ Now located at 319 main street in Wilton, Maine.
+The shop showcases of Artisans and craftsmen from the Western Mountains region.
+Many of my original multi media works, photography, Hand forged home goods, Artisan jewelry and furnishings Can be seen and purchased at that location.

 As a kid, being in my dad’s wood shop filled me with such curiosity.
 I loved the smell of sawdust and was fascinated with all the different tools.
 In high school I took a shop class where we made small wooden toys.

 In my 20’s I took a welding class.
 The teacher determined immediately I wasn’t in the class to become a welder.
 He recommended I go take the blacksmith class, and that was it…I was hooked.

 The relationship between the steel, the fire and the human with the hammer is the divine 3.
 Everything is transformed on a molecular level.
 To be able to heat and manipulate steel, changing the shape, never fails to fascinate me.